kraduc/turing-machine-to-fol/README.md

 Use the command `./tm-to-fol turing-machine.xml turing-machine-tape.txt` to run the program.
 After the program has terminated, you will be able to find `turing-machine.bram` in your folder.
 This will be the First Order Logic statements that describe the Turing Machine along with its tape you have put in.

+You could include an extra parameter at the end of the command to indicate which cell the initial read write head is located at (default value is 0, i.e. the leftmost cell of the tape).

 The output file of this program follows the [Bram File Format](https://github.com/Bram-Hub/Bram-File-Format) and can be viewed using [Aris](https://github.com/Bram-Hub/aris).
 Note that even with small Turing machines, the output file can contain a lot of symbols which will take some time for Aris to load.

 ## Known Issues